 Meetings: 3rd Friday of the month at 11am central time.
-Zoom Meeting
+Zoom Meeting.
+Please contact Kaitlyn Krolikowski to be added to the meeting list.

 Mission: To prevent substance use disorder, expand treatment and recovery services including workforce integration, and to reduce harm and stigma in the Purchase Area.